wp-plugins/woocommerce-postnl-parcelware/readme.txt

 Stable tag: 0.3
 License: GPLv2

-This plugin exports all selected orders to PostNL Parcelware.
+This plugin exports all selected orders to PostNL Parcelware Desktop.
 == Description ==
 ***Quickly export selected orders to PostNL Parcelware.***

-The _WooCommerce PostNL Parcelware plugin_ creates importable CSV files from your WooCommerce webshop.
+The _WooCommerce PostNL Parcelware plugin_ creates importable CSV files from your WooCommerce webshop Desktop.
 Quickly create a CSV file for Parcelware.

 For more information, check out [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).